platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 Only incoming requests that have an Xdebug cookie or query parameter set are forwarded to the debug PHP-FPM process.
 All other requests are directed to the normal PHP-FPM process and thus have no performance impact.

-If you have the [router cache](../../define-routes/cache.md) enabled, you need to explicitly add the Xdebug cookie (`XDEBUG_SESSION`) to the cookie whitelist.
-Depending on the cookies you already have listed there the result should look similar to this:
+If you have enabled the [router cache](../../define-routes/cache.md), you need to explicitly add the Xdebug cookie (`XDEBUG_SESSION`) to the cookie allowlist.
+Depending on the cookies already listed, the result should look similar to the following:

 ```yaml {location=".platform/routes.yaml"}
 "https://{default}/":